 1) What is Hyperfocal Distance?

-In the real world, hyperfocal distance is a bit more nuanced.
-The technical definition is the closest focusing distance that allows objects at infinity to be acceptably sharp.
-By “infinity”, I am referring to any distant object – the horizon, for example, or stars at night.
-By this definition, the hyperfocal distance of your lens will vary with aperture.
+- In one interpretation, the hyperfocal distance of your lens will vary with aperture.
 Why?
 Think about it like this – if your aperture is wide, such as f/2, you will need to focus quite far away for objects at infinity to appear in focus.
 However, at a small aperture of f/11 or f/16, distant objects will continue to be sharp even if your lens is focused more closely.
-So, with smaller apertures, the hyperfocal distance will be closer to your lens.
+So, in this case, hyperfocal distance moves closer to your lens as you use smaller apertures.

 Your focal length also has a huge impact on hyperfocal distance.
 As you zoom in, your hyperfocal distance moves farther and farther away.
 For a 20mm lens, you may need to focus just a few feet from your lens to get the horizon (distant background at infinity) acceptably sharp.
 On the other hand, for a 200mm lens, your hyperfocal distance may be hundreds of feet away.